ICIJ/extract/README.md

 A cross-platform command line tool for content analysis.
 Built on top of [Apache Tika](https://tika.apache.org/).

+Extract streams the output from Tika instead of bufferring it all into memory before writing.
+This allows it to operate on very large files without memory issues.

 ## Compiling ##

 Requires [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and Maven: